State Licensing Questions

 ARRT can’t change personal information on a state Candidate Status Report unless the request comes from the state, not the candidate.

-Contact your state licensing agency if your personal information (e.g., name, address, Social Security number, or date of birth) is incorrect on your state Candidate Status Report.
+Contact your state entity if your personal information (e.g., name, address, Social Security number, or date of birth) is incorrect on your state Candidate Status Report.
 You can find the state’s phone number on the front of your Candidate Status Report.

 Be aware that the personal information on your Candidate Status report must match your ARRT-approved ID exactly.
 Otherwise, the testing center won’t allow you in.
-Review our handbooks for more information.
+Review our handbook for more information.

-Your state licensing agency gives ARRT the exam modules listed on your state Candidate Status Report.
-If your report is incorrect or missing modules, contact your state licensing agency.
+Your state entity gives ARRT the exam modules listed on your state Candidate Status Report.
+If your report is incorrect or missing modules, contact your state entity.
 Its phone number appears on the front of your state Candidate Status Report.
 ARRT can’t change the modules without notification from the state, not the candidate.

 After we receive updated module information from your state, we’ll send you a new Candidate Status Report.
 Don’t schedule your exam until you receive a new state Candidate Status Report showing your new exam window.